Should you stay in a Disney World resort, or off-site?

 You Get Some Great Perks When You Stay in a Disney Resort!

 Consider the value of the perks you get when you stay in a Disney resort, as you determine what Disney actually costs.
 In addition to what you experience within each Disney resort, you get many perks such as:

-- Early park entry – Guests with a ticket to any of the 4 main Disney parks can get into the Disney parks 1/2 earlier than other guests.
-At this time we believe this is for all Disney resorts, plus the Swan & Dolphin resorts, Shades of Green and the Disney Springs Resort area hotels are also able to participate in this.
+- Early park entry – Guests with a ticket to any of the 4 main Disney parks can get into the parks 1/2 earlier than other guests.
+At this time, we believe this is for all Disney resorts, plus the Swan & Dolphin resorts, Shades of Green, Four Seasons, and the Disney Springs Resort area hotels are also able to participate in this.
 For a current list of participating resorts, check Disney’s page here.